 Stefan presented his research at the National Communication Association Annual Convention (2016) and at the International Association for Media and Communication Research Conference (2018).
-He is also a contributor to the Stanford World Intermediary Liability Map of Stanford Law School’s Center for Internet and Society.
+He has also contributed to the Stanford World Intermediary Liability Map of Stanford Law School’s Center for Internet and Society.

 Stefan also commented on developments in internet law in newspapers Trouw, NRC, Volkskrant, Algemeen Dagblad and The Guardian.
 His research was also covered on CNN.com, International Business Times, and Dutch Radio 1.